chandragehlot/weather-forecast/README.md

 4) add new cities and see the live weather details for cities.

 # Things to Improve
-1. Error handling of API's to show on UI.
+1. Unit test cases for both frontend and backend
-2. Unit test cased for both frontend and backend
+2. Error handling on frontend side.
-3. ErrorBoundiris for to prevent fatal collapse of frontend app
+3. Error Boundaries for to prevent fatal collapse of frontend app
-4. FrontEnd design for small devices.
+4. Update FrontEnd design for small devices.